danjohnson3141/Jekyll-Test/Parameters.md

 =
 ####URL Parameters

+* :event_id - Integer, passed in through the URL.
+Derived from the 'id' field of the 'events' table.

 * :page - Text, passed in through the URL.
 Each page of the App will have its own unique name.
 This parameter corresponds to the 'name' field in the app_label_pages table in the database.

 * :post_id - Integer, passed in through the URL.
 Used to declare which post is going to be updated.
 It is derived from the 'id' field on the 'posts' table.